EdgeLord69-dev/Progression-Boost/README.md

 Thanks to Ironclad and their grav1an, Miss Moonlight and their Lav1e, Trix and their autoboost, and BoatsMcGee and their Normal-Boost that makes this script possible.

 Constant quality?
 Eliminating bad frames?
-Whatever your target is, Progression Boost has you covered.
+Whatever your target is, Progression Boost gets you covered.
 Progression Boost is a flexible boosting script that runs faster and gives better result than av1an's `--target-quality`.
 It works in the same idea as Ironclad's grav1an using polynomial regression, and can be easily configured to target different quality targets and more.

 ### Usage